-Peer Facilitators will work in pairs to conduct 4-one hour discussion sessions for one of the following courses: PHYS 1301 Introductory General Physics I, PHYS 1302 Introductory General Physics II, Calculus I, BIOL1361 Introductory Biology for each week during the fall semester.
+Peer Facilitators will work in pairs to conduct 4-one hour discussion sessions for one of the following courses: PHYS 1301 College Physics I (formerly Introductory General Physics I), PHYS 1302 College Physics II (formerly Introductory General Physics II), Calculus I, BIOL 1306 (formerly 1361) Introductory Biology for each week during the fall semester.
 Opportunities will be available to continue in the spring based on performance.
 Peer facilitators will attend a one hour per week meeting with the course lecture instructor to discuss curriculum for the week and a summer training session a week before the semester begins to discuss teaching methods with an instructional facilitator.
 Peer facilitators work approximately 10 hours per week and will be paid an hourly wage.

 If you have any questions, please contact Wendy Johnson (firstname.lastname@example.org), Program Manager - Room 108A, Science Teaching Laboratory Bldg.